nanochess/240pTestSuite_colecovision/Suite_manual.md

 Press key # to exit test.

+### Video tests > Checkerboard.

+Press left button to alternate pixels on each frame.

+Press right button to switch pixels on each press.

+Press key * to show frame count.

+Press key # to exit test.

+### Video tests > Backlit Zone Test.

+This test is designed to evaluate how a display deals with dark scenes.
+A single sprite of variable size can be controlled by the user on top of a completely black background.
+The dimming zones can be easily spotted while doing this and the rest of the screen should - in theory - remain off.
+The sprite can be hidden with the right-side button, and the sprite size can be changed with the left-side button.

 ### Audio test > Sound test

 It emits an approximate audio frequency of 1000 hz.